qwshen/spark-flight-connector/README.md

   mvn clean install -DskipTests
 ```

 The connector requires Spark 3.2.0+ due to the support of Interval types.
+For a quick start, please jump to this [tutorial](docs/tutorial.md).

 In order to connect to an arrow-flight service, the following
 properties are mandatory:

 - host: the full name or ip of the arrow-flight server host;